mathrunet/flutter_masamune/packages/katana_scoped/README.md

 ## Create a Widget

-Widget under the page can be placed anything such as `StatelessWidget` or `StatefulWidget`, but if you want to manage the state, you can do so by creating a `ScopedWidget<T>`.
+Widget under the page can be placed anything such as `StatelessWidget` or `StatefulWidget`, but if you want to manage the state, you can do so by creating a `ScopedWidget`.

-In order to safely inform that it is under the page, I dare to require passing a widget that inherits from `PageScopedWidget`.

 From `WidgetRef`, `app`, `page`, and `widget` can be obtained, and their states can be obtained in `App scope`, `Page scope`, and `Widget scope`, respectively.